-Wanda Dalla Costa, AIA, LEED A.P. holds a joint position at The Design School and the School of Construction (Institute Professor and Associate Professor).
+Wanda Dalla Costa, AIA, LEED A.P. holds a joint position at The Design School and the Del E. Webb School of Construction (Institute Professor and Associate Professor) as well as the honor of being a Senior Global Futures Scientist with the Julie Ann Wrigley Global Futures Laboratory at GIOS.
 She is a member of the Saddle Lake First Nation and has spent nearly 20 years working with Indigenous communities in North America.
-Dalla Costa teaches an interdisciplinary service learning studio at ASU, where students engage directly with local tribal communities.
+Dalla Costa teaches an interdisciplinary service learning studio at ASU, where students engage directly with local tribal communities and started the Indigenous Design Collaborative to support student professional development.
 Her interests include community-driven design, Indigenous methodologies, Indigenous placemaking/placekeeping and the vernacular intelligence of regional architectures.
 She recently exhibited at 2018 Venice Biennale as part of a group of 18 Indigenous architects (Unceded / Team Canada).
 She holds a Master of Design Research (City Design) from the Southern California Institute of Architecture (SCI-Arc) and a Master of Architecture from the University of Calgary.
-Her company, Redquill Architecture www.RQarc.com is based in Phoenix, Arizona.
+Her company, Tawaw Architecture Collective (tawarc.com) is based in Tempe, Arizona.

-Maria Rosario Jacksons expertise is in comprehensive community revitalization, systems change, arts and culture in communities and dynamics of race and ethnicity.
-Shes worked widely with philanthropy and governments advising on strategy, program design, research, learning and evaluation.
-Shes an Institute Professor and is affiliated with the College of Public Service and Community Solutions.
+Maria Rosario Jackson’s expertise is in comprehensive community revitalization, systems change, arts and culture in communities and dynamics of race and ethnicity.
+She’s worked widely with philanthropy and governments advising on strategy, program design, research, learning and evaluation.
+She’s an Institute Professor with a dual appointment in The Design School and the College of Public Service and Community Solutions.
+She leads the Studio for Creativity, Place and Equitable Communities at ASU.
 Prior, she was with Urban Institute in Washington, D.C. for 18 years.

 Liz Lerman is a choreographer, performer, writer, educator and speaker, and the recipient of numerous honors, including a 2002 MacArthur Genius Grant, a 2011 United States Artists Ford Fellowship in Dance, and a Deutsch Fellow.
 A key aspect of her artistry is opening her process to various publics from shipbuilders to physicists, construction workers to ballerinas, resulting in bothresearch and outcomes that are participatory, relevant, urgent, and usable by others.
 She founded Liz Lerman Dance Exchange in 1976 and cultivated the company's unique multi-generational ensemble into a leading force in contemporary dance until 2011.